 - Do not use shampoos that are irritating or inappropriate for the hair type.

 The disease is characterized by an expansion of the channels of the sebaceous glands.

-The elasticity of the skin decreases, large pores appear and often masses that obstruct the sebaceous hair follicles.
+The skin elasticity decreases, large pores appear, and often masses obstruct the sebaceous hair follicles.

 This causes the formation of acne breakouts and black spots – comedones.